Why I left Budapest (2/2)

 Once, late at night, I saw an 80-year old grandfather sitting behind the cash desk of a local discount store and sleeping.
 Given he was wearing a guard uniform, I guess he was on a night shift.
 Instantly, I felt sorry.
 I believe he should be in a real bed.
 And not “guarding” a shop downtown Budapest that is equipped with strong slide bar door, alarm system, and monitoring cameras.
 This just doesn’t feel right.

-There is always more to read: From my phone
+There is always more to read: My rants: being an only child

 I heard somewhere that Hungary has the highest number of people employed in security services in Europe.
 Do you know what is the problem with jobs as ticket controller or security guard?
 They don’t create any tangible value.
 These are jobs for jobs, which will hardly make Hungary great again.